Is In-Context Learning Learning?: Introduction

 We argue, however, that \textbf{knowing is not always the same as learning}.
 Claims on an LLM's \textit{in-task} generalisation (consistent performance w.r.t. any $\P$ within the task) and \textit{cross-task} generalisation (consistent performance w.r.t any task) have divided the field.
 Theoretical characterisations on their learning power are usually limited, and hence \citet{borenstein-etal-2024-languages} argued that empirical explorations could help understand what \textit{can} transformer-based models learn versus what they \textit{actually} learn--a central motivation of our work.
 However, criticisms to empirical research on LLMs note that prompt-and-model dependence makes it hard to reproduce \citep{li2025surveyprompttuning,dewynter2024aweslawsflawstodays,sclar2024quantifying}, and that the terminology, methods, and results themselves are unreliable and could lead to misinterpretation (\citealt{huang-chang-2023-towards,dewynter2024aweslawsflawstodays}; also \secref{relatedwork}).

 In this paper we examine to what extent ICL is an effective learning paradigm.
 We begin by noting that, mathematically, ICL constitutes learning--as opposed to solely repeating internal knowledge--but remark that further work is required to fully characterise it.
 We then perform empirical studies accounting for some of the criticisms and shortcomings mentioned; namely, sensitivity to pretraining, memorisation, and dependence on natural language; prompting style and phrasing; and robustness to distributional shifts in the observed training and test sets.
+Thus we focus on evaluating generalisation from data \textit{in context} (unseen $\P$ until runtime, and fully-unseen $\Q$); as opposed to generalisation from a model's pretraining strategy.

 Our experiments are on four LLMs, nine tasks, and ablations on prompting strategies, training distributions, and exemplar setups.
-The main results comprise 1.89M predictions per LLM.
-To our knowledge, our study is one of the largest of its kind, and the first foray into empirically exploring ICL as a learning paradigm, as opposed to a set of prompt-based problem-solving capabilities.
+The main results--that is, test set results--comprise 1.89M predictions per LLM.
+To our knowledge, our study is one of the largest of its kind.\footnote{Code and data is in \url{https://github.com/adewynter/is-icl-learning}}